 The global analgesics market was worth US$ 46.2 Billion in 2019.
 Analgesics, also known as painkillers or pain relievers, are drugs that help in relieving pain without affecting consciousness, altering sensory perception, or blocking nerve impulse conduction.
 These drugs include paracetamol (known as acetaminophen or simply APAP in North America), nonsteroidal anti-inflammatory drugs (NSAIDs) such as the salicylates, and opioid drugs such as morphine and oxycodone.
 Analgesics are used for treating pain resulting from physiological injuries, surgeries, phantom aches, inflammation, neuropathic conditions and cancer treatments.
 Nowadays, rising internet penetration has enabled various e-commerce platforms to collaborate with pharmaceutical manufacturers to deliver drugs like analgesics at the doorstep of consumers.

 The primary factor catalyzing the demand for analgesics is the increasing geriatric population.
 In 2017, between 950-1000 million people were over the age of 60.
 However, by 2050, these numbers are expected to reach 2100 million, accounting for around 21% of the total global population.
 As older adults are more vulnerable to chronic and lifestyles diseases, it will significantly contribute to the sales of analgesics.
 Apart from this, many leading pharmaceutical companies are continually focusing on clinical advancements in both the delivery and design of analgesic drugs.
 They are also developing safer opioids with improved side effect profiles and effective pain relief.
 Moreover, the presence of a strong drug pipeline with efficacious drugs waiting for approvals by the United States Food and Drug Administration (USFDA) is further expected to enhance the use of analgesics across the globe.
-Looking forward, the market value is expected to reach a revenue of US$ 56.8 Billion by 2024, exhibiting a CAGR of around 4% during 2019-2024.
+Looking forward, the market value is expected to reach a revenue of US$ 57.7 Billion by 2025, exhibiting a CAGR of 3.8% during 2020-2025.

 Breakup by Type: